Folkius/CE_documentation/docs/general/details/adding-games.md

 You must have played through the game enough for your removal to be valid for analysis, otherwise it will be ignored.

+### Process for game removal

+If a user feels strongly that a game listed on the site does not meet the difficulty threshold to be included on the site, the process to instigate a review is as follows.

+Open a thread in ⁠```#recommendations``` titled ```Removal: [GAME NAME]```, and link the CE game page in the initial post along with tagging the ```@Rep``` role.
+(TBD)

+Include pertinent details as to why the game did not feel sufficiently difficult.
+In all cases, please provide an indication of play time, and then further commentary.
+For example:
+- "The PO(s) took me 10h - the time spent was high, but there was effectively no difficulty"
+- "Suggesting removal for quality reasons - the PO is only possible with a registry edit" [or other reasoning]
+- "The game only took me an hour, and whilst there some level of challenge, it wasn't enough to be on the site imo"
+- "The PO(s) took me 2h - An update was made to the game that rebalanced the game, making it too easy"

+From there, the Rep(s) will seek further feedback, according to this general guidance:
+- If there a low number of clearers, all clearers to be pinged and asked for input (hours, perspective on the level of challenge, etc)
+- If there a high number of clearers, active users may be pinged for input initially.
+If there a general consensus, no further pings to be required.

+The number of clearers to ping will be at the discretion of the Rep handling the matter, but shouldn't be less than 10-20% of the total number.

+The next step will require a level of judgement, but may take one of several forms:
+- Game removal/maintenance if there broad consensus on that outcome
+- Seeking further input from clearers not pinged initially, if there a sufficient user base
+- Application of the "Site Eligibility Under Dispute" information tag the game should there be limited available input, or conflicting viewpoints
+  - The thread will remain open, and further input from new clearers will be required.
+  - The number of new clearers' input should be informed by the user base (eg: a game with 3 clearers may only need 1 additional user's input, whilst a game with 50 might require 3)

 ## Objective rules